bkoch53/FIR/fir_nuggets/README.md

 ## Usage

-The `fir_nuggets` plugin allows you to build a forensic investigation timeline within an finding.
+The `fir_nuggets` plugin allows you to build a forensic investigation timeline within a finding.
 It should be used as a replacement for your usual note-taking app when carrying out a forensic investigation.
 Of course, by **nugget** we mean **gold** and not **chicken**.
 Nuggets are displayed in the **finding followup** in `timestamp` (see below) chronological order.
 You can add nuggets in any order you want, and the investigation or attack timeline will be automatically created for you.

 A nugget is basically an artifact or anything noteworthy that could be found during an investigation.
-To add a nugget to an finding, just click on `Add` then on `Nugget`.
+To add a nugget to a finding, just click on `Add` then on `Nugget`.
 You will be presented with the following form:

 ![Nugget form](nugget_form.png)